flatironinstitute/lineage_viewer/README.md

 The `side` parameter determines the size of a side of the image rectangles.
 The `title` string appears at the top of the user interface.

+To initialize a viewer you need to create a Forest object and

+- Provide accessor functions which load label volume and image volume data as numpy arrays from the file system.
+- Define the nodes of the lineage and identify the labels and timestamps associated with each node.
+- Optionally define any parent/child relationship between the nodes.

 # Populating a Forest

 The `forest` object encapsulates the lineage forest and